MCFpy/mcf/docs/source/user_guide/optimal-policy_example.rst

 Different types of policy rules
 -------------------------------

 The Modified Causal Forest refines treatment assignment mechanisms by defining the objective of an assignment rule.
-Its :py:class:`~optpolicy_functions.OptimalPolicy` class offers two different methods to compute assignment algorithms, namely the policy tree and the best-scores methods.
+Its :py:class:`~optpolicy_main.OptimalPolicy` class offers two different methods to compute assignment algorithms, namely the policy tree and the best-scores methods.
 The policy tree method is based on the work of `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ , modifying their approach with respect to policy score calculation, definition of constraints, and handling of multi-valued features.
 In contrast, the best-score method simply assigns units to the treatment with the highest individual potential outcome.
 The **mcf** algorithm compares the two methods with random treatment allocations to demonstrate the increase in reward.

 The following sections demonstrate how to implement these methods for policy learning.
 The :doc:`Algorithm reference <../algorithm_reference/optimal-policy_algorithm>` provides more details on the computational algorithms.